pdv/fugue.old2/README.md

 ### See also

 - [Overtone](https://github.com/overtone/overtone)

   Fugue's API is closely modeled from Overtone.
 The differences are primarily in the approaches to parameter modulation and the engine on which they are implemented.
 - [klangmeister](https://github.com/ctford/klangmeister) / [cljs-bach](https://github.com/ctford/cljs-bach)

   Though development began independently, Fugue and Klangmeister have the same goal: an Overtone-like music programming environment in the browser.
-Klangmeister has been an inspiration for Fugue, but ultimately the APIs are incompatible.
+Klangmeister's implementation has been a huge inspiration for Fugue, but ultimately the APIs are incompatible.

 ## Usage